NixOS/nix/doc/manual/src/architecture/store/store.md

 - We can only safely delete store objects which are not reachable from any reference still in use.

-  Garbage collection will delete all store objects that cannot be reached from any reference in use.
+  Garbage collection will delete those store objects that cannot be reached from any reference in use.

   <!-- more details in section on garbage collection, link to it once it exists -->